Inodes Explained

 When you reach your inode limit your site will start to fail – in the sense that visitors will begin to encounter errors.

 This isn’t an easy question to answer since it really does depend very much on the web host you choose.
-To give you a rough idea, here’s a list of some of the top web hosts and what they offer for their shared hosting plans.
+Different hosting providers have varied approaches to inode limits and how they handle accounts that exceed these limits.

 Do note though that these limits often increase with the plan you buy in to.
 Consider them sort of a resource – the better a plan you get, the more files your account can support.
 This isn’t a hard rule though, so make sure to check your terms of service.

 As you can see, the single word inode may simply refer to files, but it can have quite a significant impact on your site.
-There are also other contributing factors to inode count aside from your core website files.
+When choosing a hosting provider or planning for your website’s growth, consider the following:

 Article by Timothy Shim